aurora-is-near/doc.aurora.dev/docs/aurora-cloud/01-welcome/01-introduction.md

-# 💡 Welcome to Aurora
+# 💡 Welcome to Aurora let’s build the future of blockchain together

 ## What is Aurora?